Log Event

 Timestamp Coercion

-If Vector receives a timestamp that does not contain timezone information Vector assumes the timestamp is in local time, and will convert the timestamp to UTC from the local time.
+If Vector receives a timestamp that doesn’t contain timezone information, it assumes that the timestamp is in local time and converts the timestamp to UTC from the local time.

 Maps